Are you looking for ways to reduce acid reflux that doesn’t involve giving up coffee?

 How Does Salt Reduce Acidity In Coffee?

-Adding salt to coffee helps reduce coffee acidity by neutralizing the bitterness and making it easier to drink.
+Adding salt to coffee helps reduce coffee acidity by reducing the bitterness and making it easier to drink.
 Without a tangy taste on the sides of your tongue.
 Though it doesn’t change the pH level of coffee.
 Putting in a pinch of salt helps relish coffee by enhancing coffee flavor.

 The amount of acids in the coffee impacts the bitterness of the coffee.
 And adding salt to brewed coffee reduces bitterness and makes it easier on the stomach.